 Sectors of interest are oil & gas, oil sands, mining, hydro-electricity, and related transportation modes.
 Regions of particular interest are Canada`s North both offshore in seas and oceans, and onshore in permafrost and discontinuous permafrost environments.

 To identify industry-relevant technologies (based on needs identified through consultation with industry in our Sector Assessment process) that are near commercial-ready and may benefit from a validation or demonstration process, LOOKNorth has gone to the broader remote sensing community seeking project proposals.
-Proposed projects were assessed for funding under our Technology Validation Program.

 *Eligible costs are outlined in the CECR Program Guide, Appendix D, which can be found at on the NCE website.